 - toasted almonds or pinenuts for topping the rice

-- cilantro parsley, and a squeeze of lemon juice as a garnish
+- cilantro (or parsley) and a squeeze of lemon juice for garnish

 - optional - pinch of cinnamon or allspice for added flavor